aptech/gauss-plot-library/docs/bar_add_error_bars.md

 2. Using a `plotControl` structure to customize graph features including
   *  Changing fill options for bar graphs
   *  Setting plot title options including font and font size
-  *  Setting X and Y label options including font and font size
+  *  Setting X and Y axis label options including font and font size
   *  Setting the plot line color for XY graphs
-2. Adding error bars to a existing bar graph using `plotAddErrorBar`
+3. Adding error bars to a existing bar graph using `plotAddErrorBar`

 ## Example